📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 • Cut butter and cream cheese into slices, then add the butter and cream cheese together with the flour mixture.

-• Use your fingers, a fork, or a pastry cutter and mix the butter and cream cheese with the flour mixture into a lumpy crumbly mixture.
-Do not overmix.
-Set aside until step 8.
+• Use your fingers, a fork, or a pastry cutter and mix the butter and cream cheese with the flour mixture into a lumpy mixture.
+Do not over mix.
+Set aside for now.

-• Spread a thin layer of butter on the bottom and sides of a baking dish.
+• Spread a thin layer of butter (or spray non-stick cooking spray) on the bottom and sides of the baking dish.
 Pour the apricot filling evenly into the baking dish.

 • Sprinkle the crumbly mixture evenly over the top of the apricots.